Whoever came up with perpetual inventory should get a medal.

 Purchases are debited to the inventory account, and sales are credited.
 And the debit applies to COGS.

 This all happens automatically.
-The beauty of a perpetual inventory system is that any perpetual inventory system journal entry is automated.
+The beauty of a perpetual inventory system is that any perpetual inventory system journal entry is automated and fed into your restaurant accounting software.

 Using BinWise Pro for restaurant or bar inventory management is a great example.
-There’s no need to worry about perpetual inventory system journal entry templates or worksheets.
+There’s no need to worry about perpetual inventory system journal entry templates or using a Google sheets inventory template.

 Just start using BinWise Pro and every purchase and sale made is automatically accounted for.
 And recorded.
 That means historical data is available all the time.
 There's even a bar inventory app so you can check levels from home or on vacation.